 Using ExpressVPN is surprisingly simple, all thanks to its custom software made for nearly all modern devices, including Windows, Mac, Android, and iOS.
 Once you create an account, all you need to do is download the app, sign in, and you’re set.
 ExpressVPN takes care of finding the fastest server to connect you to each time you turn on your device, keeping your data secure each time you log on.

 Unfortunately, ExpressVPN doesn’t offer Cuban IP addresses to its users.
 You’ll find many more nodes located around the Caribbean, however, which means if you live in or are traveling to Cuba, you’ll be able to find a fast and secure connection from a nearby country with ease.

 - Unblocking Netflix, iPlayer, Hulu, Amazon Prime

 - Reliable and fast connections

 - No logs for personal data

 NordVPN has the largest server network on the market, giving it some of the best features and fastest speeds around.
-Users currently have access to over 5,140 servers in 62 different countries, along with multiple unique services only NordVPN offers, including protection against DDoS attacks, double encryption, and onion over VPN routing.
+Users currently have access to over 5,500 servers in 59 countries, along with multiple unique services only NordVPN offers, including protection against DDoS attacks, double encryption, and onion over VPN routing.
 To use these and many more features, all you have to do is click and connect to the right server, then you’re set.